walleDCR/learngit/readme.txt

 Git has a mutable index called stage.

-Git creating a new branch is quick. hahaha.....
+Creating a new branch is quick AND simple.